apachecn/geeksforgeeks-dsal-zh/new/check-if-the-frequency-of-all-the-digits-in-a-number-is-same.md

         {
             // if freq[i] is not
             // equal to freq[i + 1] at
-            // any index ‘i’ then set
+            // any index 'i' then set
             // isBalanced to false
             if (freq[i] != freq[i + 1])
                 isBalanced = false;